TUMFTM/Wale-Net/README.md

 <img src="images/network_architecture.png" alt="Network architecture" width="800"/>

-This repository provides an Recurrent Neural Network (RNN) for vehicle trajectory prediction with uncertainties.
+This repository provides a Recurrent Neural Network (RNN) for vehicle trajectory prediction with uncertainties.
 It builds up on the work of [Convolutional Social Pooling](https://github.com/nachiket92/conv-social-pooling).
 It has been adapted to CommonRoad and extended by the ability of scene understanding and online learning.
 ## Requirements

 - Linux Ubuntu (tested on versions 16.04, 18.04 and 20.04)
 - Python >=3.6

 ## Installation

-This repository can be installed as a package for the pure usage of the prediction.
-Otherwise this repository can be cloned and requirements installed for further development.
-### A. As a package

-Install package:
-* `pip install --extra-index-url https://__token__:Bo8ChTzNxFdJG37x6j3K@gitlab.lrz.de/api/v4/projects/54930/packages/pypi/simple mod_prediction`

-### B. As repository

 Clone repository:
 * `git clone https://gitlab.lrz.de/motionplanning1/mod_prediction.git`